SAP-samples/btp-kyma-multitenant-extension/README.md

 * You would like to explore application components?
 Start [exploring](/documentation/explore/README.md) and get more details.
 * As developer you want to try it out?
 Start directly with the [preparation steps](/documentation/prepare/README.md).
 * Code is your world?
 You don't want to waste time with reading explanations or architecture details?
 Here is the [code](/code/easyfranchise/source/README.md).
+* You have read the documentation and you would like to test the scenario without implementing the whole set-up step-by-step?
+Then use the [btp-setup-automator](/documentation/appendix/btp-setup-automator/README.md) and get everything working in less than one hour.

 ## Known Issues